 Council's Events team may advise that certain hire activities and uses may require extra licenses or approvals, prior to the event going ahead.
+These would be in addition to the usual s355 hire agreements, which must still be completed.

-In some cases, the hall hirer may need to submit a Development Approval (DA) if their proposed event or activity falls outside the permitted use of the facility and/or land use zoning e.g., extensive use of the hall surrounds.
+In some cases, the hall hirer may also need to submit a Development Approval (DA) if their proposed event or activity falls outside the permitted use of the facility and/or land use zoning e.g., extensive use of the hall surrounds.